petergullberg/brewbutton/README.md

 I have also contributed a little to the reverse engineering of the protocol, see below.
 As a base I started with the insights from: https://gist.github.com/farminf/94f681eaca2760212f457ac59da99f23

-The brewbutton Android
 The brewbutton Arduino!
 ----------------------
-The android brew-button is a simple device with a piece of code that connects to an nespresso machine, and when triggered by the IO PIN, it will send a simple brew command.
-Right now, it's hard-coded to a 130ml coffee recipe brew.
 The ardunio brew-button is a simple device with a piece of code that connects to an nespresso machine, and when triggered by the IO PIN, it will send a simple brew command.
 Right now, it's hard-coded to a 130ml coffee recipe brew.
 My idea is to have a small brew button that can brew my morning coffe the way I want it.